arsanjani/Easy-Captcha/README.md

       return View(model);
   }
   ```
-* You can change the length of the captcha by the code below:
+* You can change the length of the captcha by the code below.
+(Default value is 5):
   ```HTML
   <img src="~/Captcha?l=6" alt="Captcha" />
   ```